Tsmith18256/simploo-server/README.md

 3. Install the dependencies with `pip install -r requirements.txt`.
 4. Create a database called "simploo" in MySQL that can be accessed by a user named "simploo" with the password "password."
 Alternatively, set up your own database name/credentials and set your `DATABASE_URL` environment variable.
 5. Run `python manage.py db upgrade` to create the database.
+6. Populate the washrooms table in the database by running the seed.sql script.
-6. Run `python manage.py runserver` to start the server.
+7. Run `python manage.py runserver` to start the server.

 ## Environment Variables